mack73/azure-alerts-to-teams/README.md

 # azure-alerts-to-teams
 Arm template to deploy a logic app and alert that publishes Azure Service Health alerts to a Teams channel.

-Currently the Service Health alerts in Azure do not allow notiifcations to be pushed to Teams.
+Currently the Service Health alerts in Azure do not allow notifications to be pushed to Teams.
 To fill this gap, these Arm templates can be used to deploy the following:
 1. An API connection to Teams
 2. A logic App that parses the Service Health alerts and publishes the message on a Teams channel
 3. An action group to trigger the logic app